standrze/h4rdrain/README.md

 *Requires PowerShell 5.1 to run, default PowerShell.
 Run as Administrator*

-Requires Hyper-V, run the following command Hyper-V is not installed as Administrator
+Requires Hyper-V (Professional or Server Edition), run the following command Hyper-V is not installed as Administrator
 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
 ```